 What it takes to lead with purpose

 Today’s leaders need to be better equipped to manage ethical dilemmas, engage in ethical thinking, and employ ethical decision-making practices, according to Dr Andre Taylor.
-Dr Taylor is Leadership Course Coordinator of AGSM @ UNSW Business School’s online MBA program and co-creator with Dr Dimity Podger of the new AGSM Short Course, Leading with Purpose.
+Dr Taylor is Leadership Course Coordinator of AGSM @ UNSW Business School’s online MBA program and co-creator with Dr Dimity Podger of the new AGSM Short Course,

 “Leaders working on complex challenges today need to develop distinctly different leadership capacities, compared with the traditional, top-down directive forms more common in the 20th century,” he says.

 Macro trends, such as the rapid pace of technology, globalisation and ongoing disruption to traditional industries, are leading to intense competition – and businesses need to find new ways to succeed in these complex environments while maintaining their moral integrity.

 In Australia, we’ve recently seen several Royal Commission inquiries into the ethical behaviour of leaders across financial, environmental and social institutions.
 It has never been more important for leaders to behave in ways that build trust within their organisations and with stakeholders.

 “In these increasingly complex environments, leaders need to confidently collaborate with others, innovate, experiment, take risks, cope with uncertainty and work across organisational boundaries, often without much authority,” says Dr Taylor.

 Strengthening specific capacities can help you lead with purpose.
 Such capacities include:

 - Clarity around your own purpose and personal values, as well as the purpose and values of your organisation

 - Self-awareness to recognise your strengths and weaknesses as an ethical leader, including an awareness of the factors that might make you vulnerable to unethical behaviour or destructive leadership